 West Indies skipper Holder wants end to having only home umpires

-WELLINGTON, New Zealand (AFP) — West Indies captain Jason Holder pressed Monday for an end to cricket's insistence on home umpires because of the coronavirus pandemic, although he had no serious complaints about the officiating in New Zealand.
+Wellington, New Zealand (AFP) — West Indies Captain Jason Holder pressed yesterday for an end to cricket's insistence on home umpires because of the coronavirus pandemic, although he had no serious complaints about the officiating in New Zealand.

 Speaking after the West Indies suffered back-to-back heavy losses to the Black Caps when only New Zealand officials were in charge, Holder said a fairer system would be to have an umpire from both countries on duty.